Funding Opportunities

 Past ESG Program Funding Priorities:

-Current ESG Program Application - RFA Issued June 11, 2024
+Past CY2025 ESG Program Application Information - Issued June 11, 2024

-Current ESG Program Application – RFA Issued June 11, 2024
+ESG Program Application – RFA Issued June 11, 2024

 On June 11, 2024, the North Carolina Department of Health and Human Services (NC DHHS) released a grant opportunity for non-profit agencies and units of local government to provide services to assist individuals and families experiencing or at risk of homelessness.
-This is the CY2025 ESG Program annual allocation for agencies providing eligible activities for ESG Program funding including Street Outreach, Emergency Shelter, Rapid Rehousing, Homelessness Prevention, and Homeless Management Information System (HMIS) services.
+This is the CY2025 ESG Program annual allocation for agencies providing eligible activities for ESG Program funding, including Street Outreach, Emergency Shelter, Rapid Rehousing, Homelessness Prevention, and Homeless Management Information System (HMIS) services.

 Agencies applying for NC ESG Program funding from NC DHHS for services to be provided in any of the 79 counties within the North Carolina Balance of State Continuum of Care (NC BoS CoC) must follow the instructions linked below.